red-cruz/vts.js/README.md

 - `form`: String - The CSS class to apply to the form when it has been validated.
   - Default: `'was-validated'`
-- `invalid`: String - The CSS class to be passed as the first parameter of the `invalid handler` function.
+- `invalid`: String - The CSS class to be passed as the first parameter of the `invalid renderFeedback` function.
   - Default: `'invalid-feedback'`
-- `valid`: String - The CSS class to be passed as the first parameter of the `valid handler` function.
+- `valid`: String - The CSS class to be passed as the first parameter of the `valid renderFeedback` function.
   - Default: `'valid-feedback'`

 ### `halt`: Boolean - Determines whether to halt the form's submission.

 - Default: `false`

 When the `halt` property is set to `true`, the form's submission will be halted, and you need to add an event listener to the form's `submit` event.
-Inside the event handler, you can perform additional actions or validations before manually calling the `Vts.submit()` method to submit the form.
+Inside the event renderFeedback, you can perform additional actions or validations before manually calling the `Vts.submit()` method to submit the form.

 - Example: